-The following unaudited pro forma condensed combined financial statements for the year ended September 30, 2014, the date of the latest publicly available annual financial information for the Company and the six month period ended March 31, 2015, the date of the latest publicly available interim financial information for the Company, gives effect to the AAG Acquisition and the New HRG Notes offerings (collectively, the "Transactions") for such periods.
+The following unaudited pro forma condensed combined financial statements for the year ended September 30, 2014, the date of the latest publicly available annual financial information for the Company, and the six month period ended March 29, 2015, the date of the latest publicly available interim financial information for the Company, gives effect to the AAG Acquisition for such periods.
 The unaudited pro forma condensed combined financial statements shown below reflect historical financial information and have been prepared on the basis that the transaction will be accounted for using the acquisition method of accounting under Accounting Standards Codification Topic 805: "Business Combinations" ("ASC 805").
 Accordingly, the assets acquired and liabilities assumed in the AAG Acquisition will be measured at their respective fair values with any excess reflected as goodwill.
 The unaudited pro forma condensed combined financial statements presented assume that AAG is a wholly owned subsidiary of Spectrum Brands.

-The following unaudited pro forma condensed combined statement of financial position at March 31, 2015 is presented on a basis to reflect the Transactions and related transactions as if they had occurred on March 31, 2015.
-The following unaudited pro forma condensed combined statements of operations for the year ended September 30, 2014 and the six month period ended March 31, 2015 are presented on a basis to reflect the Transactions and related transactions as if they had occurred on October 1, 2013.
-Because of different fiscal period ends, and in order to present results for comparable periods, the unaudited pro forma condensed combined statement of income for the year ended September 30, 2014 combines the Company's audited historical consolidated statement of operations for the year then ended with the AAG audited historical consolidated statement of income information for the twelve month period ended December 31, 2014.
-The unaudited pro forma condensed combined statement of operations for the year ended September 30, 2014 also includes the statement of operations for IDQ Holdings, Inc. ("IDQ") from January 1 through March 16, 2014 as AAG acquired IDQ on March 17, 2014.
-The unaudited pro forma condensed combined statement of operations for the six months ended March 31, 2015 with the AAG historical consolidated statement of operations information for the six month period ended March 31, 2015, which has been derived by combining the consolidated statement of income for the three month period ended December 31, 2014.
-As a result of the foregoing, the AAG historical unaudited consolidated statement of income for the three month period ended December 31, 2014 is included in the unaudited pro forma condensed combined financial statements for both the year ended September 30, 2014 and the six month period ended March 31, 2015.
-See Note 1 to the unaudited pro forma condensed combined financial statements for additional information.
-Pro forma adjustments are made in order to reflect the potential effect of the Transactions and related transactions on the statement of operations.
+The following unaudited pro forma condensed combined statement of financial position at March 29, 2015 is presented on a basis to reflect the AAG Acquisition and related transactions as if they had occurred on March 29, 2015.
+The following unaudited pro forma condensed combined statements of income for the year ended September 30, 2014 and the six month period ended March 29, 2015 are presented on a basis to reflect the AAG Acquisition and related transactions as if they had occurred on October 1, 2013.
+Because of different fiscal period ends, and in order to present results for comparable periods, the unaudited pro forma condensed combined statement of income for the year ended September 30, 2014 combines Spectrum Brands' audited historical consolidated statement of income for the year then ended with the AAG audited historical consolidated statement of income information for the twelve month period ended December 31, 2014.
+The unaudited pro forma condensed combined statement of income for the year ended September 30, 2014 also includes the statement of income for IDQ Holdings, Inc. ("IDQ") from January 1 through March 16, 2014 as AAG acquired IDQ on March 17, 2014.
+The unaudited pro forma condensed combined statement of income for the six months ended March 29, 2015 combines Spectrum Brands unaudited consolidated statement of income for the six months ended March 29, 2015 with the AAG historical consolidated statement of income information for the six month period ended March 31, 2015, which has been derived by combining the consolidated statement of income for the three month period ended March 31, 2015 and the historical unaudited consolidated statement of income for the three month period ended December 31, 2014.
+As a result of the foregoing, the AAG historical unaudited consolidated statement of income for the three month period ended December 31, 2014 is included in the unaudited pro forma condensed combined financial statements for both the year ended September 30, 2014 and the six month period ended March 29, 2015.
+See Note 1 to the Unaudited Pro Forma Condensed Combined Financial Statements for additional information.
+Pro forma adjustments are made in order to reflect the potential effect of the AAG Acquisition and related transactions on the income statement.